noFrontendSolutions/build-react-app-ssr/README.md

 npm run dev-client
 ```

-Starts the "pure" frontend dev-server on **localhost:8080** (featuring **HMR**), targeting **src/client/index.tsx**.
+Starts the frontend dev-server on **localhost:8080** (featuring **HMR**), targeting **src/client/index.tsx**.

 ```bash
 npm run dev-server
 ```

-Starts the backend server in watch-mode (targeting **src/backend/server.ts** and using nodemon-webpack-plugin).
-The compilation runs independent from the frontend.
+Starts the backend server in watch-mode on **localhost:3050** (targeting **src/backend/server.ts** and using nodemon-webpack-plugin).
+The compilation runs independent from the frontend, but a simultaneous use of both modes is possible by running the processes in seperate terminals.

 ```bash
 npm run dev-ssr
 ```

-This mode should only be used if you intend to build an application, which ought to inject intital data into the server-side-rendered app (on possibly multiple backend routes) before it gets send to the client, instead of fetching data from the frontend. \
+This mode should only be used if you intend to build an application, which ought to inject intital data into the app before it gets send to the client.
+As opposed to fetching the initial data from the client side.\
 Both frontend and backend (**src/ssr/client/index.tsx** and **src/ssr/server/server.tsx**) are compiled within the same compilation cycle, one with target **web**, one with target **node**.
 Both entry points are being watched and getting almost instantly recompiled on save once edited.\
 The command also opens the browser, running on **localhost:8000**.
-When clicking on refresh, the server (**src/ssr/server/server.tsx**) serves the edited frontend bundle, which includes the changes you've just made, plus the initial data you might have fed into it.\
+When clicking on refresh, the server (**src/ssr/server/server.tsx**) serves the edited frontend bundle, which includes the changes you've just made, plus the initial data that might have been fed into it.
-Notice that a simultaneous webpack-compilation of both frontend and backend is crucial, if you want to server-side inject some sort of initial data into your frontend App.
-Take a look at the source code if you're interested in the details.

 ### Build Scripts: